tfriesen/free-cloud-vpn/README.md

 Automatically sets up a free-tier VM in Google Cloud.
 This VM has 2 vCPU cores and 1 GB of RAM.
 It supports the following methods of connecting and/or tunnelling:

-1. SSH on port TCP/22
+1. SSH on port TCP/22 and any others you want!
-2. SSH on port TCP/80
-3. HTTPS proxy on TCP/443.
+2. HTTPS proxy on TCP/443.
 Specify a cert or generate a self-signed one.
 (Letsencrypt support coming, probably!)
-4. DNS tunnel (DNS config must be completed externally.
-Kinda flaky, still in search of good relays)
+3. DNS tunnel (DNS config must be completed externally.
+Relay mode sucks)
-5. Pingtunnel, see https://github.com/esrrhs/pingtunnel?tab=readme-ov-file Works well!
+4. Pingtunnel, see https://github.com/esrrhs/pingtunnel?tab=readme-ov-file Works well!
 But note it is not encrypted.
+And looks like a DoS to your cloud provider.
-6. Wireguard.
+5. Wireguard.
 Generate a client key and pass it in.
-7. IPSec/L2TP (broken at the moment, and not sure why)
+6. IPSec/IKEv2 VPN (via PSK)

 ### Limits